gfini/my-logger/en/index.md

     <img src="/img/en/app-screen.png" alt="screenshot of the main app screen" class="app-screenshot-right">
 </div>

-### Try the beta version!
+### Try it now!
-You’re one of the lucky people who found this very early! 🎉 The app is still in development and not yet publicly available in the Play Store.
-But you can still get it!
-If you want to enjoy all the benefits described above **completely free of charge**, fill out <a href="https://forms.gle/2hEkZGoRS87F9Q7T6" target="_blank">this form</a>, and I’ll give you access to the beta version and send you an email with a link to the app 😊📲.
+The app is now publicly available in the [Google Play Store](https://play.google.com/store/apps/details?id=com.gfini.mylogger) 🎉.
+Currently, all features are completely free 😊.

 ### Want to know more?
 Maybe I’ve already overwhelmed you with information, but if not, check out these articles!